 Scrabble

 Scrabble, a classic board game and even better for those who want to learn English.
-The game tests each player's English spelling and vocabulary skills, as it requires a great deal of creativity to form words with a limited selection of letters.
-In addition, it is a board game that encourages competition and will keep players focused without them realizing they are actively learning English.
+The game tests each player's English spelling and vocabulary skills, as it requires creativity to form words with a limited selection of letters.
+In addition, it is a board game that encourages competition and keeps players focused without them realizing they are actively practicing English.

 Scrabble is one of the best games for children and adults to learn English, whether online or in person, thanks to its simple rules and endless possibilities.
 On top of all this, the game is simply fun, even for native English speakers!